-Over the course of the half term, children will be studying the Amazon rainforest.
-They will learn how to locate the rainforests around the world using maps, atlases and globes.
-Children will also begin to identify both human and geographical features of the rainforest, including; types of settlements, land use, climate zones and the layers of the Rainforest.
+Over the course of this term, we will be learning about the Rainforests of the world.
+We will learn how to locate the rainforests around the world using maps, atlases and globes and will begin to identify both the human and geographical features of the rainforest, including; types of settlements, land use, climate zones and the layers of the Rainforest.
 To extend our learning further and help us to draw comparisons between the tropical rainforests and the forests of England, we will visit Coombe Abbey in Coventry for shelter building activities in the forest.

 Spelling, Punctuation and Grammar